peter88213/nvhelp-de/source/point_view.rst

 Zuordnung löschen
-   If a sectin is assigned to the plot point kann man disconnect it by clicking on the **Zuordnung löschen** Schaltfläche.
+   If a sectin is assigned to the plot point können Sie disconnect it by clicking on the **Zuordnung löschen** Schaltfläche.